 - 24.1 Cambridge City Council is committed to safeguarding and promoting the welfare of children, young people and adults at risk.
-We take our responsibilities seriously and expect all of our licensed drivers, proprietors and operators to share this commitment. - 24.2 Safeguarding is the process of protecting children and adults at risk from harm, preventing impairment to their health and development, which includes keeping them safe from neglect, and physical, emotional and sexual abuse. - 24.3 All new hackney carriage, private hire and dual driver, proprietor and operator applicants must attend and pass the mandatory safeguarding training before submitting an application.
-Further guidance can be found the Hackney Carriage and Private Hire Handbook.
+We take our responsibilities seriously and expect all of our licensed drivers, proprietors and operators to share this commitment. - 24.2 Safeguarding is the process of protecting children and adults at risk from harm, preventing impairment to their health and development, which includes keeping them safe from neglect, and physical, emotional and sexual abuse.

-24.4 A mandatory refresher of the training will need to be undertaken by all licence holders, and an examination successfully passed, every three years.
+- 24.3 All new hackney carriage, private hire and dual driver, proprietor and operator applicants must attend and pass a safeguarding training course before submitting an application.
+Further guidance can be found the Hackney Carriage and Private Hire Handbook. - 24.4 A refresher of the training will need to be undertaken by all licence holders every three years.